-Tanglewood Middle School provides 23.2% of our students with disability services in the areas of speech/language, learning disabilities, emotional disabilities, and other health impairments.
-For the 2014-2015 year, Tanglewood continued an inclusion model, with two self-contained teachers, and three full-time inclusion teachers.
-One certified teacher serves as a full-time aide in one self-contained class.
+Tanglewood Middle School provides 25.2% of our students with disability services in the areas of speech/language, learning disabilities, emotional disabilities, and other health impairments.
+For the 2015-2016 year, Tanglewood continued an inclusion model, with two self-contained teachers, and four full-time inclusion teachers.
 A paraprofessional serves as an aide in the other self-contained class.
-To assist with our high enrollment of ESOL students, we currently have one full time ESOL teacher, and one full time ESOL aide.
+To assist with our high enrollment of ESOL students, we currently have one full time ESOL teacher, and one half-time ESOL teacher.
 5.9% of our students are identified as Gifted and Talented and receive Gifted and Talented services.
 84 of our students participate in the Early College program.
 Early College students are zoned for Tanglewood Middle School, but actually attend classes at the University Center in Greenville, SC.
 While the Early College students are taught at a separate campus by different teachers, their state test scores are calculated as part of Tanglewood's.
 Currently, we have nine subgroups that influence our ESEA/Federal Accountability grade: All Students, Male, Female, White, African American, Hispanic, Disabled, Limited English Proficient, and Subsidized Meals.
 Last year, we retained 1.8% of our students, which is up from 0.5% the previous year.
-Tanglewood currently employees 51 certified personnel, and GEC employs 10, to meet the educational needs of our students.
+Tanglewood currently employees 44 certified personnel, and GEC employs 10, to meet the educational needs of our students.